 This means your ownership of shares is registered under different names.
 For example, you may own some shares directly as a "registered stockholder" and other shares through a broker, which we refer to as "beneficial stockholders," or you may own shares through more than one broker.
+In these situations, you voting mechanism is vitally important to us.
+In order for us to obtain the necessary stockholder approval for proposals, a "quorum" of stockholders (a majority of the issued and outstanding shares of common stock as of the record date entitled to vote) must be represented at the meeting, virtually or by proxy.
+Voting by proxy ensures we obtain a quorum and complete the stockholder vote.
+It is important that you attend the meeting virtually or grant a proxy to vote your shares to assure a quorum is present, we must adjourn the meeting and solicit additional proxies, which is an expensive and time-consuming process that is not in the best interest of our Company or its stockholders.

-In these situations, you may receive multiple sets of proxy materials.
+may receive multiple sets of proxy materials.
 You need to respond according to the instructions provided in each set of proxy materials to ensure all of the shares you own are properly represented at the annual meeting.